gnadare/gnadare.github.io/content/en/teaching/ITC/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example
 ---
+This class deals with fundamental questions: what is computable, what is not?
+What is provable and what not?
+What is computable with feasible effort.
+The concrete example ‘can RSA be broken with reasonable computation time?’ shows, that such fundamental questions have enormous practical importance.

-Although we are dealing with a very wide range of questions for the better half of the lecture we are forced to rely on only two proof
+Although we will be dealing with a very wide range of questions for the better half of the lectures, we are forced to rely on only two proof
 techniques: diagonalization and simulation theorems between computational models.
 We simply do not have other techniques which work (for now, but that is the case since many decades).